jkasanjian/image-compressor/README.md

-# svd-image-compressor
+# Image compressor usuing singular value decomposition (SVD)

-This Python 3 application can compress a png image to a smaller black and white image using singular value decomposition.
+This Python 3 application can compress a png image to a smaller black and white image using SVD.

 The image is into a matrix with each element having the black intensity value of a pixel.
 If the image isn't black and white, the pixel values are adjusted accordingly to represesnt a black and white image.
 The values of the matrix are